wprocise/week-10/README.md

-# Week 0
+# Week 10

-This week is meant to give you a very basic introduction to ...
-In particular, we will focus on the following:
+This week's lab is meant to introduce you to the idea of Supervised Learning.
+In particular, we'll cover the following topics:

+- Regression vs. Classification
-- XXX
+- Model Evaluation
-- XXX
+- Visualizing Models

 ## Setup